elara-aerospace/elara-aerospace.github.io/policy/rocket-launch.md

 - Establishing a secure launch corridor with defined destruct lines
 - Continuous monitoring of the rocket's flight path and instantaneous impact point

-## Flight Termination System

-Our launches utilize a reliable Flight Termination System (FTS) to protect public safety:

-- Redundant UHF receivers on the rocket receive coded commands
-- Range Safety Officer can issue arm and fire commands if needed
-- Linear shaped charges can disable the rocket if it veers off course
-- FTS is extensively tested pre-launch and monitored during flight

 ## Access Control and Security

 We maintain strict access control measures at the launch facilities: